 An epigastric hernia is usually tiny, with merely the abdominal lining breaking through the surrounding tissue.
 Larger hernias, on the other hand, may cause fatty tissue or a section of the stomach to protrude.

-An epigastric hernia develops as a result of abdominal wall muscle weakness or inadequate abdominal tissue closure during development.
+An epigastric hernia develops as a result of weak spots in the abdominal wall muscle or inadequate abdominal tissue closure during development.
 It is a condition that most people have from birth itself.

-Epigastric hernias can be caused or exacerbated by various reasons, which includes:
+Epigastric hernias can be caused or exacerbated by various reasons leading to emergency surgery, which includes:

 The majority of people with epigastric hernias have no symptoms.
-Some people are completely ignorant that they have an epigastric hernia throughout their childhood and youth.
+Some people are completely ignorant that they have an epigastric pain throughout their childhood and youth.

-Certain movements, such as straining, weeping, or having a bowel movement, might cause or intensify few symptoms like:
+Certain movements, such as straining, weeping, heavy lifting or having a bowel movement, might cause or intensify few symptoms like:

 An epigastric hernia can only be repaired through surgery.
 Due to the possibility of the hernia expanding and generating further difficulties and pain, it is the recommended treatment, especially for infants.

-A laparoscope will be inserted through an incision in the hernia.
+A laparoscope will be inserted through small incisions in the hernia.
 This is a narrow tube with a light that the surgeon uses to examine the abdominal organs and hernia.
 A second incision will be made for surgical instruments by the surgeon.